New insights in treatment of Thumb Arthritis according to Last Evidence

 Hand function can be affected when Osteoarthritis in Carpal-Metacarpal joint (CMC) of the thumb appears.
 Current evidence support Therapeutic Exercise for managing Thumb Pain as the main treatment.
 In the National Congress of Hand Therapists of April 2017 that took place in Marbella (Spain), Kristin Valdes (an important Occupational Therapist and researcher) talked about tratment in detail.

-Based on some articles from 2013 to 2016, she highlighted three main factors for thumb Osteoarthritis appearance:
+Based on some articles from 2013 to 2016, she highlighted three main factors for a symptomatic thumb Osteoarthritis appearance:

 Active Treatment of the Thumb improving Stability